Anteru/liara/docs/source/url-patterns.rst

 .. _url-patterns:

-In various places liara allows matching content by URL pattern.
+In various places Liara allows matching content by URL pattern.
 This is very similar to matching files using a glob pattern, the syntax is as following:

 * ``*`` matches anything but a subpath (i.e., ``/foo/*`` will match ``/foo/bar``, but not ``/foo/bar/baz``)
 * ``**`` matches anything recursively (i.e. ``/foo/**`` will match any path starting with ``/foo/``)